atfrank/PyShifts/README.md

 - Open PyMOL and then go to Plugin -> Plugin manager -> Install new plugin, and choose the Pyshifts.py file in your local Pyshifts repository.
 For this step PyMOL need to be run with the Tcl/Tk interface, read more on PyMOL wiki https://pymolwiki.org/index.php/Plugins.

 #### 4. Get Lamord package
-- Larmord can be obtained from http://inventions.umich.edu/technologies/6481_software-for-rna-structure-and-dynamics-elucidation-from-nmr-data, free of charge if not for commercial use.
+- Larmord can be obtained (here)[http://inventions.umich.edu/technologies/6481_software-for-rna-structure-and-dynamics-elucidation-from-nmr-data] and it is free of charge if not for commercial use.
-- You also have to set LARMORD_BIN path in your environment.
+- You also have to set `LARMORD_BIN` path in your environment.
 For example, if the path to Larmord package is /Software/LarmorD/, you should create the environmental variable: export LARMORD_BIN=/Software/Software/LarmorD/bin
 #### 5. Get BME package